Routine Load

 );

-Refer to the SQL manual on Routine Load.
-You can also enter HELP ROUTINE LOAD in the client command line for more help.
+Refer to the SQL manual Routine Load.
+You can also enter HELP ROUTINE LOAD in the client command line to get more help information.